angelikilazaridou/angelikilazaridou.github.io/index.md

 ---------
 * September 2015: Slides on <a href="../resourses/talks/MmLL.pdf">Multimodal Language Learning</a> (Talks at IBM Watson, UPenn and Facebook AI)

 * June 2015: <a href="http://arxiv.org/abs/1506.03500">What is the meaning of a word?
-Generating natural images from word embeddings.</a>
+Language-drive image generation from word embeddings</a>

 * June 2015: Our work *A Multitask Objective to Inject Lexical Contrast into Distributional Semantics* with Nghia and Marco will appear at ACL 2015 (Short)!